Geese Howard: In other media

-Reception
+Critical reception

-Geese has been well received by gamers, ranking high in several popularity polls.
-In Gamest's 1997 Heroes Collection, Geese was voted as the staff's ninth favorite character.
-In the character popularity poll on Neo Geo Freak's website, he was voted as the thirteenth favorite character with a total of 903 votes.
 While interviewing Shane Bettenhausen, Ignition Entertainment's Director of Business Development, Alex Lucard from Diehardgamefan.com mentioned that one of the characters he wanted to be playable in The King of Fighters XII was Geese.
 Video games publications have added praise and criticism on Geese's character.
 Den of Geek listed him as the fifth best The King of Fighters character commenting he is likable despite being an antagonist as well his moves that allow him to counter enemies' attacks.
 GameAxis Unwired found the character as one of the most challenging ones, comparing him with other SNK bosses Wolfgang Krauser and Rugal Bernstein, finding the latter more difficult to beat though.
 Complex listed him as one of the most challenging bosses in gaming, citing the focus of his fights as well as how the character is hated by many other ones in the story.
-In 2018, Geese was voted as the second most popular Neo Geo character behind Terry.